streetturtle/streetturtle.github.io/about.md

 ## ...me

 I'm a professional software developer.
-I started my career as **Java Developer** at [CERN](http://home.cern/about) - the largest particle physics laboratory in the world and the birthplace of the World Wide Web :) after working there for almost 4 years I moved to Canada, Montreal where I am currently working as a **Java Consultant** at [Savoir Faire Linux](https://www.savoirfairelinux.com/en/).
+I started my career as **Java Developer** at [CERN](http://home.cern/about) - the largest particle physics laboratory in the world and the birthplace of the World Wide Web :) after working there for almost 4 years I moved to Canada, Montreal where I am currently working as a **Backend Developer** at [TouchTunes](https://www.touchtunes.com).
 My scope of interest is Java and Java related technologies, Linux, Alfresco.

 ![My helpful screenshot]({{ site.url }}/images/ava.jpg){:.center-image}